Analytic solutions to nonlinear ODEs via spectral power series: Introduction

 In this work, we provide closed-form solutions for a class of first-order nonlinear ODEs with linear and quadratic terms on the right-hand side (RHS).
 Such systems are mainstays in diverse fields including the common SEI or SEIR-type models of epidemiology~\cite{kuhl2021computational}; chemical reaction mechanisms in combustion and other chemical kinetics~\cite{williams2018combustion, espenson1995chemical}; and predator-prey or Lotka-Volterra models in mathematical biology~\cite{strogatz2018nonlinear}.
 In all of these examples, the rates of change of different state variables---epidemiological/chemical/biological species---depend on some linear growth rates and pairwise (quadratic) interaction rates.

 Our solutions describe the behavior of the system for all $t >t_0$ where $t_0$ is some fixed value, known exactly in the one-dimensional case, and with a bound provided in the higher-dimensional cases.
 We assume the eigenvalues of the linearized system at the equilibrium are real and negative and independent over the field of rationals.
 The method is based on power series expansions along with some linear algebra and a bit of combinatorics; we refer to it as the Spectral Power Series (SPS) method.
-Compared to existing work, SPS is perhaps most similar to approaches using the eigendecomposition of the Koopman operator~\cite{mauroy2020koopman}.
-While SPS is so far limited to linear and quadratic RHS and Koopman operator theory applies more generally, we do generate explicit functions and coefficients comprising the infinite series.
+Compared to existing work, SPS overlaps with approaches using the eigendecomposition of the Koopman operator~\cite{mauroy2020koopman}.
+On one hand, SPS is so far limited to linear and quadratic RHS, while Koopman operator theory applies more generally.
+On the other hand, in contrast with Koopman methods, here we generate explicit functions and coefficients comprising the infinite series.
 We also note the work of~\cite{kaniadakis2022novel}, in which the two-dimensional Lotka-Volterra equations are reframed with a new Hamiltonian formalism that does admit an analytic solution but replaces the competition terms with other functions from a specified class.

 Our motivation to find such solutions came from the study of reduced models.
 In applications, certain perturbation methods are useful for finding subsets of solutions for complicated models with incomplete data.
 Our goal was to understand why sometimes such techniques work and why sometimes they fail, but reliance on numerical solutions stalled much progress.
 More will be said about this topic at the end of the paper.